We regret to report that we have been forced to change the date of the Companions' Day from Saturday, 17th June to Saturday, 24th June.

 or Dr Sara Atwood at NAbranch@guildofstgeorge.org.uk for further information.

-'The spirit of touch': Russkin, Morris and Craftsmanship Today
+'The hand, the head, and the heart': Russkin, Morris and Craftsmanship Today

-A symposium in University of Tornoto, Canada (St George Campus)
+A symposium at the University of Tornoto, Canada (St George Campus)

 Hosted in conjunction with the William Morris Society of Canada